 Add colour into your garden now by planting Camellias, grow some stunning natives, or ensure you have colour next spring by planting Magnolias or Flowering Cherries.
 Plant now so that they can get off to a great start in spring.

-Keep veggie beds weed-free.
+Be sure to get those slow growing weeds out now before spring rolls around.
 Check and, if necessary, improve the drainage around your veggie beds.
-Dig in any cover/green crops before they flower.
-Begin getting beds ready for spring planting.
+Dig in any cover/green crops before they flower and begin getting beds ready for spring planting.

 Prune on a dry sunny day.
 Cuts should be made at a 45° angle slanted away from the bud.
 The bottom of the cut should be level with the top of the bud.